smartfieldservice/HRM-SERVER/README.md

-This is the full Rest-API project for IDOL MART created with express & mongodb.
+This is the full Rest-API project for HR Management created with express & mongodb.

 # Getting Started
 To run this project on your local machine after pull/clone operation, you can run this command for install all dependencies...